aperturerobotics/cli/docs/examples/flags.md

 }
 ```

 That flag can then be set with `--lang spanish` or `-l spanish`.
-Note that
-giving two different forms of the same flag in the same command invocation is an
+Providing both forms (e.g., `--lang spanish -l spanish`) in the same command invocation will result in an error.
-error.

 #### Multiple Values per Single Flag

-Using a slice flag allows you to pass multiple values for a single flag; the values will be provided as a slice:
+Slice flags allow users to specify a flag multiple times, collecting all provided values into a slice.
+Available types include:

 - `Int64SliceFlag`
 - `IntSliceFlag`